 About 1 hour after your first dose, check to see how you feel.
 Remember, only take your second dose if you feel better, about the same, or not much worse.

 Wait at least 1 hour after the second dose before you take your third dose.

-Wait at least 1 hour after the third dose before you take your fourth dose.
+Wait at least 1 hour after the fifth dose before you take your sixth dose.
 This is your final dose until your community clinic appointment.